 Slowly but surely, celebrities and other people within the limelight are beginning to truthfully and vulnerably reveal their troubles with such incapacitating diseases as depression and anxiety.
 Nevertheless we still have quite a distance to go.
 Much less understood and more negatively viewed conditions, such as psychosis and schizophrenia, are routinely covered over.
 The fact is, research obtained from the National Institutes of Health shows that a psychosis diagnosis is the most highly stigmatized and discriminated against mental health issue.

 Terribly, this fearfulness of stigmatization is leading to “a pervasive barrier that prevents many individuals in the U.S. from engaging in mental health care,” according to a 2014 literature review published in the Administration and Policy in Mental Health and Mental Health Services journal.

 So, how can we aid those that have mental health concerns feel more comfortable in sharing their challenges, enabling them to obtain the treatment they require?
 Quite a few mental health advocacy organizations are making advances.
 For instance, the National Alliance on Mental Illness (NAMI) has developed the Stigmafree Pledge that will help foster awareness and acceptance.
 And, the American Psychological Association (APA) has produced an educational journal, Stigma and Health.

-For more help and support with mental health issues and ways in which our home care service in MI can help, contact Home Sweet Home In-Home Care at 269-849-9252.
+For more help and support with mental health issues and to learn ways in which our in home care in St. Joseph and the nearby areas can help, contact Home Sweet Home In-Home Care at 269-849-9252.